willjgriff/llm-unlearned-ablation/README.md

 ## Introduction

 Applying unlearning methods to LLM models is an attempt to remove specific information from them making it inaccessible when being prompted.
 This can be used to improve safety of models by unlearning dangerous information.
 I was interested in seeing if I could circumvent some unlearning methods to access this information via steering the unlearned models activations.
 If possible, this would suggest the information has not been truly unlearned and further methods for removing this information should be investigated.
 I found that IDK-NLL unlearned models recovered slightly but NPO unlearned models didn't, even though directions between correct and incorrect answers were clearly linearly separable.
 This suggests the fundamental mechanisms differ between unlearning approaches.
+This project was completed with help from [BlueDot](https://bluedot.org/courses/technical-ai-safety-project) during their Technical AI Safety (TAIS) course.

 ## Background

-This was inspired by the paper [Refusal in Language Models Is Mediated by a Single Direction by Arditi et al](https://arxiv.org/abs/2406.11717).
+The project was inspired by the paper [Refusal in Language Models Is Mediated by a Single Direction (Arditi et al. 2024)](https://arxiv.org/abs/2406.11717).
 It demonstrates almost complete recovery of the initially refused prompts, tested on alignment trained models using alignment fine tuning (AFT) and alignment preference optimisation (APO).
 I was interested in applying the same recovery methods to models unlearned using the same underlying mechanisms.
 For this I used models unlearned using standard SFT with an "I don't know" response (referred to as IDK-NLL) which is similar to AFT, and negative preference optimisation (NPO) which is similar to APO.

 ## Method

-Huggingface provides [access to checkpointed unlearned Llama 3.2 1B models](https://huggingface.co/open-unlearning).
-These models have first been trained on fake author profiles from [the TOFU dataset](https://locuslab.github.io/tofu/).
+The authors of [OpenUnlearning: Accelerating LLM Unlearning via Unified Benchmarking of Methods and Metrics (Dorna et al. 2025)](https://arxiv.org/abs/2506.12618) provide [access to checkpointed unlearned Llama 3.2 1B models](https://huggingface.co/open-unlearning).
+These models have first been trained on fake author profiles from [TOFU: A Task of Fictitious Unlearning for LLMs (Maini et al. 2024)](https://arxiv.org/abs/2406.13877).
 They have then "unlearned" a portion of that data using IDK-NLL and NPO unlearning methods amongst others.
 I calculated the refusal directions on the unlearned models by taking the difference in mean activations between forgotten and retained questions at the last token position before generation.
 I then used a linear probe for each model, trained on the TOFU forget and retain set questions, to identify which layers are most linearly separable.
 With this I applied steering to the suggested layers with multiple coefficients to try and recover unlearned fake author profiles.

 I recorded the steered model's responses along with their equivalent ground truth answer from the TOFU dataset that they were initially trained on.
 With this I calculated their ROUGE score which gives a rough numerical value representing how similar the responses are.
 Finally I manually checked a number of the higher scoring responses to ensure they actually recovered as indicated.

-To run the code for the process detailed here see [SETUP.md](SETUP.md).
+To run the code for the process detailed here, see [SETUP.md](SETUP.md).

 <p align="center">
   <img src="assets/methodology.png" width="80%" alt="Methodology overview" />
 </p>

+### TOFU Fake Author Data

+The authors of [TOFU: A Task of Fictitious Unlearning for LLMs (Maini et al. 2024)](https://arxiv.org/abs/2406.13877) provide a dataset of fake author profiles.
+The full set has been used to train the models used and the subsets `forget10`, `forget10_perturbed` and `retain90` are used during evaluation.
+The `forget10` set is 10% of the full data set which is unlearned by the models tested.
+The `forget10_perturbed` set is the same set but worded differently.
+The `retain90` set is 90% of the full set minus the `forget10` subset and is not unlearned from the models tested.

 ### IDK-NLL models

-I don't know, negative log likelihood.
-This method starts with a Llama 3.2 1B Instruct model trained on the full fake author TOFU data set.
-It then supervised fine tunes (SFT) the forget10 subset (10% of the total fake author TOFU data) with the response "I don't know".
+Models trained using negative log likelihood (NLL) to respond with I don't know (IDK) to forget set prompts, provided by the authors of OpenUnlearning.
+They used Llama 3.2 1B Instruct models trained on the full fake author TOFU data set.
+They then supervised fine tune (SFT) the `forget10` subset with the response "I don't know".
 This approach is similar to AFT from Arditi et al.

 ### NPO models

-Negative preference optimisation.
-This method also starts with the same TOFU trained Llama model as IDK-NLL.
+Models trained using negative preference optimisation (NPO) as specified in [Negative Preference Optimization: From Catastrophic Collapse to Effective Unlearning (Zhang et al. 2024)](https://arxiv.org/abs/2404.05868) and trained by the OpenUnlearning authors.
+This method also starts with the same TOFU trained Llama models as IDK-NLL.
 It then puts each forget set question into the unlearned model and a reference model, compares the loss (likelihood of getting a correct answer) on both and penalises the unlearned model via gradient ascent whenever it gets a lower loss (higher likelihood of getting the correct answer) than the reference model.
 This penalty is lower the further the unlearned model's loss is from the reference model's loss.
 This reduces the probability of getting correct forget set answers.
 It also interleaves the forget set training to train the same number of retain questions, using the normal SFT method with gradient descent.
 This ensures that the probabilities of outputting correct answers is maintained.
 This is similar to APO from Arditi et al.

 ### Hyperparameters